rsergio07/sre-cicd-pipeline/README.md

 ## Phase 5: Failure Simulation and Recovery

-SREs plan for failure.
-This phase focuses on handling and recovering from failed deployments.

-You’ll add a rollback mechanism to your pipeline that gets triggered only if the `deploy-production` job fails.
+Failure is inevitable.
+As an SRE, your job is to plan for it and recover gracefully.

+In this phase, you’ll simulate a **production failure** and implement an **automated rollback mechanism**.
+If the production deployment job (`deploy-production`) fails, a new job (`automated-rollback`) will trigger and restore a previous version.

+This is the final phase that completes a reliable, resilient CI/CD pipeline.

+---

-### **Step 1: Create a Rollback Script**
+### **Step 1: Create the Rollback Script**

-This script simulates rolling back to the previous version of the application:
+You’ll begin by creating a script called `rollback.py`.
+This simulates identifying the last known good version of the application and rolling back to it.

+Like before, we’ll use a `cat <<EOF` block to avoid indentation errors.

 ```bash
 cat <<EOF > scripts/rollback.py